-Mr. Speaker, as we are all aware, the Department of Executive and Intergovernmental Affairs is leading the comprehensive Seniors Strategy Review.
-My question to the Minister responsible for Seniors is: how is the minister engaged with this strategy, as its being developed?
+Mr. Speaker, as we are all aware, the Department of Executive and Intergovernmental Affairs is leading the comprehensive senior strategy review.
+My question to the Minister responsible for Seniors is: how is the minister engaged with this strategy as it is being developed?
 Thank you, Mr. Speaker.